Updated June 20, 2022

-We’ve made a big step towards ending the pandemic with vaccines now available to protect adults and youth (ages 12 and older) against COVID-19.
+We’ve made a big step towards ending the pandemic with vaccines now available to protect adults and youth against COVID-19, now including young children.
 Kentucky’s approximately one million kids look forward to the day when they can more safely spend time with friends, travel with their families, attend school in person, and enjoy their communities.

 To protect children from COVID-19 and potential variants, the American Academy of Pediatrics provided a checklist for parents and caregivers for child COVID-19 vaccinations.